 Attach one end of the SATA signal cable to the rear of the SATA hard drive and the other end to available SATA port on the motherboard.
-On this motherboard, the GSATA2_0 and GSATA2_1 ports are supported by the GIGABYTE SATA2 SATA controller.
+The JMB362 SATA controller controls the eSATA ports on the back panel.
 Then connect the power connector from your power supply to the hard drive.